5 crucial elements of an executive summary

-Typically, you’ll want to include the executive summary at the beginning of your document.
-This is because the sole purpose of the executive summary is to provide an overview of the following document — similar to an abstract in an academic paper.
+Typically, you’ll want to include the executive summary at the beginning of your business document.
+This is because the sole purpose of the executive summary is to provide an overview of the following document – similar to an abstract in an academic paper.

 What should be included in an executive summary?

-Here are 5 elements that should be included by any keen business person plus our free executive summary template to help you out!
+Here are 5 the most important elements that should be included by any keen business person + our free template to help you out!

 1. A shining intro paragraph